 The North Face Cyclone Hoodie - Women's is highly wind resistant.
 The 40D WindWall 100% nylon fabric does an impressive job of blocking the wind.
 This jacket has several features to help decrease the wind permeability, including a draft flap behind the full length front zipper and a high collar to help protect your face.
 The partial elastic hem and elastic cuffs help keep out drafts as well, but customization in this area is limited and you can't completely lock this jacket down around you.
 The drawstring adjustable hood is also a good ally against the wind and fits well over a helmet considering there is adjustment around the face only.
 Without a helmet on, the hood partially covered our faces and limited our peripheral views.
 This jacket has a relaxed women's fit and is neither boxy nor form fitting.
 While the cut let us layer underneath it, in a stiff wind the extra material flaps around a lot.
 If you don't plan on layering under your wind breaker then consider sizing down for this model.

-While this jacket does a great job of blocking the wind, the fabric does not breathe as well as some of the other models we tested, such as the Marmot Stride - Women's or the Arc'teryx Squamish Hoody.
+While this jacket does a great job of blocking the wind, the fabric does not breathe as well as some of the other models we tested, such as the Arc'teryx Squamish Hoody.
 When tested in warm, windy conditions, it was not long before the inside became clammy and sticky.
 The full front zipper lets you manage your ventilation via unzipping, but if you have to leave the jacket completely open to avoid becoming a sweaty mess then that defeats the purpose.
 The partial elastic hem and elastic cuffs allow some air circulation as well although further adjustability is not available.

 The North Face Cyclone Hoodie - Women's performs well against a light rain, mist or fog.
 During our water tests (sprayed repetitively with various amounts of water) this jacket beaded water droplets well thanks to the durable water repellent (DWR) finish.
 It was also one of the quickest to dry once completely saturated.
 Keep in mind, however, that this is first and foremost a wind breaker, and any extra water resistance is a bonus.
 If you plan on hiking in wet areas then you'll want to consider a women's rain jacket instead.
 Or, consider our Editors' Choice winner, the Patagonia Houdini, which delivers superior water resistance over this model.